JanWilczek/wolf-sound-blog/_posts/fx/2022-05-08-allpass-based-lowpass-and-highpass-filters.md

 An [*allpass filter*]({% post_url fx/2021-10-22-allpass-filter %}) is a filter that does not attenuate or boost any frequencies but introduces a frequency-dependent delay.

-That means that a single allpass filter won't introduce any audible change in a signal.
-Only when we use this filter in some context, can we hear or see its true power.
+That means that a single allpass filter won't introduce any audible change in the signal.
+Only when we use this filter in some context, can we hear its true power.

-*If you want to learn more about the allpass filter itself, check out my comprehensive ["All you need to know about allpass filter" article here.]({% post_url fx/2021-10-22-allpass-filter %})*
+*If you want to learn more about the allpass filter itself, check out my comprehensive ["Allpass Filter: All You Need to Know" article here.]({% post_url fx/2021-10-22-allpass-filter %})*

 What is a "frequency-dependent delay"?
 Well, the higher the frequency, the later it will appear at the filter's output.

 The amount of phase delay can be seen in the phase response of the allpass filter.
-In Figure ???, you can see such responses for various values of the *break frequency* (I explain the break frequency later).
+In Figure 3, you can see such responses for various values of the *break frequency* (I explain the break frequency later).

 ![]({{ page.images_allpass | absolute_url | append: "/first_order_allpass_phase_response.webp" }}){: width="80%" alt="Phase response of the first-order allpass filter."}
 _Figure {% increment figureId20220508 %}.
-Phase response of a first-order allpass filter for different break frequencies $f_\text{b}$._
+Phase response of a first-order allpass filter for different break frequencies $f_\text{b}$. $f_s$ is the sampling rate._

 If this delay was large and we put a signal with a flat spectrum at the input, we could hear a tone rising in frequency at the output; the lowest frequency would appear immediately at the output, whereas the highest would appear last, because it has the largest delay.

-In practice, this delay is too small to be audible, we can, however, observe its effect on the waveform in the time domain.
+In practice, this delay is too small to be audible.
+We can, however, observe its effect on the waveform in the time domain.

-This effect can be seen in Figure ???.
-There, 3 nicely aligned sines (left) pass through an allpass filter.
+This effect can be seen in Figure 4.
+There, 3 nicely aligned sines (left) pass through an allpass filter and appear misaligned at the output (right).

 ![]({{ page.images | absolute_url | append: "/aligned_sines.webp"}}){: width="70%" alt="Visualization of the allpass filter effect."}
 _Figure {% increment figureId20220508  %}.
 (Left) A superposition of 3 sines.
 (Right) The same 3 sines after passing through an allpass filter._

 At the output, the frequency content is the same but the relative phase of the sines changed.
-The output sounds exactly as the input.
+At the same time, the output sounds exactly as the input.

 ## Phase Cancellation

 The *break frequency* of an allpass filter is the frequency at which the phase shift is exactly $-\frac{\pi}{2}$.

-We can control the break frequency of an allpass filter of any order with a single coefficient that appears in the simple formulas for the final filter coefficients.
+We can control the break frequency of an allpass filter of any order with a single coefficient that appears in simple formulas for the final filter coefficients.

+Here is the formula for the [transfer function of the allpass filter]({% post_url fx/2021-10-22-allpass-filter %}#first-order-iir-allpass):

 $$H_{\text{AP}_1}(z) = \frac{a_1 + z^{-1}}{1 + a_1z^{-1}}, \quad ({% increment equationId20220508 %})$$